 Unfortunately, this episode – and the series as a whole – doesn’t do much more than nibble at the subject.
 The mobs pretty much disappear after the cold open’s done; hell, “normal” crime in general won’t be seen again ’til Season Four.

-Now, Bane’s “classic” origin was pretty elaborate and took up 64 pages of comic, so The Batman, like most adaptations, trims it down and turns him into a generic mercenary with a steroid gimmick.
-Which still manages to be more faithful than certain other takes.
+Now, Bane’s “classic” origin was pretty elaborate and took up 64 pages of comic, so The Batman, like most adaptations, trims it down and turns him into a workaday mercenary with a steroid gimmick.
+Which still manages to be more faithful than certain other adaptations.

 To be honest, I like this version of Bane – at least, his un-Venomed form – a lot.
 Sure, he’s about two zippers away from full BDSM getup, but the skinny, faceless look legitimately creeps me out (a friend of mine posits that Bane’s mask should never expose any part of his face, and I’m inclined to agree).
 That Other Show’s Bane was, I’ll admit, way more faithful to the comics in detail, but this guy?
 This guy’s got the atmosphere.

-He’s voiced by Joaquim de Almeida, a fello I’m told holds the distinct honor of having opposed both Batman and Jack Bauer.
+He’s voiced by Joaquim de Almeida, a fellow I’m told holds the distinct honor of locking horns with both Batman and Jack Bauer.
 For the most part, I’m just happy this Bane has a better accent than what Henry Silva gave his predecessor.

-I don’t have a precise idea of how big the “BATMAN DOES NOT EAT NACHOS” backlash was when this show first came out, but if The Brave and the Bold devoted an entire scene to homaging/mocking it, it was probably pretty big.
-Then again, The Brave and the Bold once adapted a minor Black Mask henchman who’d literally been in all of two comics, so don’t take my word for it.
+I don’t have a precise idea of how big the “BATMAN DOES NOT EAT NACHOS” backlash was when this show first came out, but if The Brave and the Bold devoted a whole scene to homaging/mocking it, it was probably pretty big.** Which is funny, because Bruce doesn’t eat nachos in this scene.
+His half-built

-I cannot stress how badly this scene wants to be hip with the kids; Bruce apparently plays rock-n-roll while he works in the Batcave, and he and Alfred start trading one-liners like there’s no tomorrow once Alfred gets his attention (Alfred even references Monty Python and the Holy Grail once, I think).
-And yet… I can’t help but smile at it – it’s a version of Batman who’s literally a big kid (even the Adam West version was more “little kid acting like a grownup”), and I guess in some ways you could call that a logical extension of the mantra that Bruce’s mind is eternally stuck at That Night when he was eight years old.
+But ah, so what if he has?
+It’s a version of Batman who’s literally a big kid (even the Adam West version was more “little kid acting like a grownup”), and I guess in some ways you could call that a logical extension of the mantra that Bruce’s mind is eternally stuck at That Night when he was eight years old.

 Back to the plot: Bane decides to draw Batman out by hijacking a bank van, and it works like a charm.
 He trades a couple hits with Batman and… promptly eats a judo throw hard enough to dent ballistic steel.